-Researchers hope the game will increase the use of modern contraceptive methods among postpartum couples.
+Researchers hope the game will help more postpartum couples use modern contraceptive methods.

 In a new technical publication, we highlight seven examples of how and why we look for new ways to get results.